sematext/docs/docs/synthetics/user-journey-scripts/overview.md

 ___

 <b>Notice</b>: Puppeteer scripts are now deprecated and will be fully discontinued by the end of 2024.
 All examples in this documentation have been updated to use Playwright.
-For details on migrating from Puppeteer to Playwright, please refer to official documentation by Playwright team: [Migrating from Puppeteer](https://playwright.dev/docs/puppeteer).
+For details on migrating from Puppeteer to Playwright, please refer to the official documentation by the Playwright team: [Migrating from Puppeteer](https://playwright.dev/docs/puppeteer).

 ___